Signs, Symptoms, Disorders We Treat + More

 how to know if someone has a mental illness?

 Signs of Mental Illness + Disorders

 Mental illness refers to symptoms that will affect a person’s perception, behavior, mood, or thinking.
 Anyone who has a mental illness will find it hard to cope with the day-to-day demands of life; whether it is work or personal relationships.
-In severe cases, an individual may need to get psychiatric help for medication.
-In other cases, counseling will help an individual overcome mental illness.
+In severe cases, someone may need to get psychiatric help for medication.
+In other cases, counseling will help the person overcome mental illness.

-An individual can receive treatment for mental illnesses and go on to lead fully functional lives.
-Unfortunately, many people feel shame and will not want to talk about their condition.
+Someone can receive treatment for mental illnesses and go on to lead fully functional lives.
+Unfortunately, many people feel shame about their condition and will not want to reach out and get help.

-Diagnosis of mental illness can be difficult because some of the symptoms are common, and only the severity will determine whether there is a need for treatment.
-For instance, an individual can suffer from depression when going through certain things in life, but it would not warrant a diagnosis of mental illness.
+Diagnosis of a mental illness can be difficult because some of the symptoms are common, and only the severe symptoms will determine whether there is a need for treatment.
+For instance, an individual can suffer from depression when going through certain things in life, but it would not call for a diagnosis of mental illness.
 It is very important that someone gets a proper diagnosis as other conditions can cause what appears to be a mental illness.

 Don’t Wait Any Longer to Live the Life You Were Meant to Live

 There are many types of mental disorders, and we will explore some of them below.

 There are many different types of Anxiety disorders and these include social phobias, panic disorders, and post-traumatic stress disorder, and more.
 When going through determining an anxiety disorder, someone will need to seek treatment; otherwise, it could have lifelong repercussions.
 Researchers estimate that up to 25% of the population suffers from anxiety disorders.